inanna-malick/akka-streams-example/README.md

 Streams Solution
 ----------------

 First, we need a way to throttle a stream down to 1 message per time unit.
-We'll use the graph DSL to build a partial graph, a graph with a single undefined source and sink which can converted to a flow from source to sink.
+We'll use the graph DSL to build a partial graph which we then convert to a flow.

 ```scala
   def throttle[T](rate: FiniteDuration): Flow[T, T] = {